tari-project/doc-playground/docs/hackathon_templates.md

 * Ideally, you'll need to set up Rust in your desired Integrated Development Environment (IDE).
 If you're unsure where to start, our [Setting Up Your Development Environment Guide](https://tari.com/lessons/08_setting_up_development_environment) is a good starting point

-This Getting Started guide assumes some basic knowledge of Git, Cargo and Rust.
+This guide assumes some basic knowledge of Git, Cargo and Rust.

 ## Basic Concepts of the Ootle